ankushduacodes/Forex-Rest-Api/README.md

 # Forex-Rest-Api
 # Description
-Forex-Rest-Api is a simple Rest API which scraps the data from https://www.investing.com and sends it to the user whenever call to the API is made
+Forex-Rest-Api is a simple Rest API which scraps the data from https://www.investing.com and sends it to the user whenever call to the API is made.
+Please visit https://forex-rest-api.herokuapp.com/ for quick testing

 # Requirements
 - Python 3